LyonsZhang/CINEMA-Group/content/authors/ChenyuLiu/_index.md

   - Grad Students
 ---

+Chenyu is a master student in Statistics at Case Western Reserve University, with a strong background in mathematical modeling.
+She is also skilled in statistical data analysis, having gained hands-on experience through internships in various fields.

-Chenyu Liu is a research assistant working with me on identifying plasma proteomics that is associated with cardiac fibrosis measures in CKD (chronic kidney disease) patients.
+Chenyu is a research assistant working with Dr. Zhang on identifying plasma proteomics associated with cardiac fibrosis measures in CKD (chronic kidney disease) patients.